VALERIAN

 Personal experiences

-If you give Valerian to someone who is tightly wound you can see them palpably ‘uncoil’ after a little while.
+When you give Valerian to someone who is tightly wound you can usually see them palpably ‘uncoil’ after a while.
 The effects of such a reversal of tension can be profound on a person's health; improved sleep, better mood, better self-healing.

-Valerian combines perfectly with Hops for insomnia, with St Johns wort and Skullcap for moodiness and fatigue and with Cramp bark for physical tension that is impacting the health.
+Valerian combines perfectly with Hops or Kava for insomnia, with St John's wort and Skullcap for moodiness and fatigue and with Cramp bark for excess physical tension.

 TOP | HERBS A-Z LIST